-All communications should be sent to the Division at email@example.com (with a copy to Ms. Roxanne Lord, firstname.lastname@example.org), no later than 7 September 2020, with a view to ensuring their timely registration for the online platform for the BBNJ intersessional work.
+All communications should be sent to the Division at firstname.lastname@example.org (with a copy to Ms. Roxanne Lord, email@example.com).

 All participants registered should expect an email informing them of the link(s) to join the MS team discussions.
 Subsequent changes to delegations’ representatives and/or additions will be accommodated, bearing in mind lead time necessary for the processing of registration requests.

 Modalities for Participation

 Delegations are reminded to refer to the Instruction Note for Participants prepared by the President for further details on the modalities for participation in the intersessional work.